omarbelkady/DevOps/README.md

 ### Images
 ```
 An image is a read-only template for creating an environment of your choice.
-In other words, it is a set of instructions
+In other words,
+it is a set of instructionsfor creating a container.
+This environment can be a DB, Web App
-for creating a container.
-This environment can be a DB, Web App or an App that does some time of processing.
+or an App that does some time of processing.

 AKA
 An image is a template for running docker containers.
 The image has instructions on how to run the mini servers(aka containers)

 An image is also a snapshot a version at any specific moment in time.
-Imagine I deploy an image to production and my application was not error free.
+Imagine I deploy
+an image to production and my application was not error free.I can always roll back
-I can always roll back to the previous image.
+to the previous image.
+An image contains all the necessities for my application
-An image contains all the necessities for my application to run: OS, Software and Application Code.
+ to run: OS, Software and Application Code.

-The first layer in the stack is called the base image it can be: a basic OS(e.g. Ubuntu, Debian, Fedora), prepackaged sdk
+The first layer in the stack is called the base image it can be: a basic OS(e.g. Ubuntu, Debian,
-or application(e.g. Python or Nginx) or a custom image I created.
+Fedora), prepackaged sdk or application(e.g. Python or Nginx) or a custom image I created.

-On top of the base image docker can stack any number of additional layers that modifying the base image
+On top of the base image docker can stack any number of additional layers that modifying the base
-by adding/changing or removing files and dirs
+image by adding/changing or removing files and dirs

-It is worth remembering that every layer contains a large difference between its preceding layer in the
+It is worth remembering that every layer contains a large difference between its preceding layer
-stack.
+ in the stack.

 Images can be uploaded to the cloud in both public and private registries
 ```

 ### Container
 ```
 A container is just a running process/instance of an image.
 We can also regard a container as a mini server running on your computer.
 ```

 ### DOCKER: How To Create A Docker Image